NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

         <td>target</td>
         <td>
             This is a relative path to the directory within the package where the source files will be placed.
+The relative path should begin with 'lib', 'content' or 'tools'.
         </td>
     </tr>
     <tr>